sendwithus/confidence/README.md

 	winnerID: 'H',
 	winnerName: 'Hungry Hippopotami',
 	confidenceInterval: { min: 82, max: 84.67 },
-	readable: 'In a hypothetical experiment that
-		is repeated infinite times, the average
-		rate of the "Hungry Hippopotami" variant
-		will fall between 82% and 84.67%, 95%
+	readable: 'With 95% confidence, the true population parameter of the "Hungry Hippopotami" variant will fall between 82% and 84.67%.'
-		of the time'
 }
 */
 ```